sethgrid/fakettp/README.md

 go run main.go -proxy_host http://example.com -proxy_port 9092 -hyjack /api/user -port 5555 -code 418 -body "I'm a teapot"
 ```

-We can also use a config file instead (more on this below!):
+We can also use a config file instead (more on this below!) and override proxy settings with flags (or add an additional hyjacked route):
 ```
-go run main.go -config my.conf
+go run main.go -config my.conf -proxy_delay 5s
 ```

 We can match against regular expressions / patterns: